ReactTraining/react-workshop/docs/yestertech-app.md

 ## Where can I find stuff?

-The folder structure is pretty strait forward. `pages` should only have components that are used by routes.
-General components can either go in `app/ui` or in `/modules/workshop`.
-In general, lets try to put lots of re-usable things in `/modules/workshop` so they can be used on other mock apps or in lessons.
-If something is so specific to this app and not very reusable for lessons, then it gan go in `app/ui`
+The folder structure is pretty strait forward.
+With a few small acceptions, it's a flat folder structure for `app/`.
+If the files aren't very re-usable beyond this app, they stay there, otherwise components that can be useful for other apps can go in `/modules/workshop`.

 When adding files to `/modules/workshop`, be sure to add them to the `index` file so all those files can be used via named imports.